 These 400 plus candles and 100 plus jack-o-lanterns kick the ambiance up a notch, and inform guests that something extra ghoulish is taking place inside the mansion.

 Before we take you of a tour inside, a couple of tips.
 First is that Haunted Mansion Holiday can draw very long waits.
-We recommend using FastPass for it midday (if available) or doing the attraction before lunch.
+We recommend doing the attraction before lunch or jumping in line at the very end of the night, right before Disneyland closes.

 We shot a video ride-through of Haunted Mansion Holiday a few years ago.
 You can watch this HD video here: